 The complexity of your journey will largely depend on your starting point and the route you take:

-- From Dobbiaco (Toblach): The 444 bus runs directly from Dobbiaco to Rifugio Auronzo, the main starting point for the Tre Cime hike.
-The journey takes around 50 minutes and operates frequently during the high season (mid-June to mid-October).
-Tickets must be booked ahead online on this website, and the round trip costs about €18.
+• From Dobbiaco (Toblach): The shuttle bus #444 runs directly from Dobbiaco to Rifugio Auronzo, which as mentioned is the main starting point for the Tre Cime hike.
+The journey takes around 50 minutes and operates during the high season (mid-June to mid-October).
+Tickets must be booked ahead online on the official website, you just need to select your preferred stop in Dobbiaco and an available timeslot.

 By Foot